What is a healthy food system?

 Constant change in the local climate, environment, and economy is both natural and necessary to the health of any local community.
 When government controls become excessive, change is limited, and local economies fold.
 When government actions are limited to protecting its citizens from direct infractions on life, liberty, and private property rights, local innovations can resolve disparities and build industries that keep families and communities healthy, well-fed, and gainfully employed.

-First, we need to shift our economic focus from the intermediate levels of commerce and industry to the foundational cornerstones of health, environment, agriculture, and freedom.
+First, we need to focus on the right sectors.
+This means we need to shift our economic focus from the intermediate levels of commerce and industry to the foundational cornerstones of health, environment, agriculture, and freedom.
+If the foundation is solid, the economy will grow.
+But when we put the economy first, growth is prone to collapse.
+When the foundation comes first, growth can be sustained.

-Because the cornerstones are interconnected, and because freedom to live as we please so long as we don’t hurt others promotes diversity critical to the long-term success of any dynamic system, efforts that focus on regenerating natural processes, reducing regulations, educating the public, and promoting free markets promise great leverage for fixing our food systems.
-In the remaining discussion, I will describe powerful examples that illustrate how diversity and deregulation could restore all four cornerstones of our food systems.
+Because the cornerstones are interconnected, efforts that focus on regenerating natural processes, reducing regulations, educating the public, and promoting free and fair markets offer great leverage for fixing our food systems.

 Reduce Regulations that Limit Diversity

-Data emerging from human microbiome and epigenetic (including nutritional and nutrigenomic) studies indicate that improved nutrition, reduced exposure to toxins, and microbiome restoration will also have significant impacts on environmental health and disease prevention.
-Since health care costs are currently debilitating our economy, microbiome stewardship from the soil to the gut can have dramatic impacts on both health and prosperity.
+Data from the human microbiome and epigenetic (including nutritional and nutrigenomic) studies indicate that improved nutrition, reduced exposure to toxins, and microbiome restoration will also have significant impacts on environmental health and disease prevention.
+Since health care costs are currently draining our economy, microbiome stewardship from the soil to the gut has potential to improve both health and prosperity.

-Unfortunately, current regulations in many industries encourage support efforts that reduce beneficial microbes in our food system.
+Unfortunately, current regulations in many industries support efforts that reduce, rather than enhance, beneficial microbes in our food system.

 Agricultural regulations